Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Introduction

 A main issue with the above methods is the lack of an effective feedback-based regulation mechanism.
 With an open-loop architecture, they simply take energy from power supply and put it into the battery.
 As a result, both the charging dynamics and the battery's internal state are not well exploited to control the charging process for better efficiency and health protection.
-This motivates the deployment of closed-loop model-based control.
-Constrained optimal control is applied in~\cite{Klein:ACC:2011,Suthar:PCCP:2013,Yan:Energies:2011}, in conjunction with electrochemical or equivalent circuit models, to address fast charging subject to input, state and temperature constraints for health.
-With the ability of dealing with uncertain parameters, adaptive control is used for energy-efficient fast charging in~\cite{Wai:IET-PE:2012}.
-In~\cite{Perez:Mechatronics:2015}, the reference governor approaches are investigated for charging with state constraints.
-Leveraging the Pontryagin minimum principle, optimal control design of charging/discharging is studied in~\cite{Wang:AUTO:2012} to maximize the work that a battery can perform over a given duration while maintaining a desired final energy level.
+This motivates the deployment of closed-loop and model-based control.
+Constrained optimal control is applied in~\cite{Klein:ACC:2011,Suthar:PCCP:2013,Yan:Energies:2011,Perez:Mechatronics:2015}, in conjunction with electrochemical or equivalent circuit models, to address fast charging subject to input, state and temperature constraints. {In this direction, fast constrained optimization has been leveraged recently in~\cite{Torchio:ACC:2015,Liu:DSCC:2015} to reduce the computational cost and push forward real-time charging control.} With the ability of dealing with uncertain parameters, adaptive control is used for energy-efficient fast charging in~\cite{Wai:IET-PE:2012}.
+Based on the Pontryagin minimum principle, optimal control design of charging/discharging is studied in~\cite{Wang:AUTO:2012} to maximize the work that a battery can perform over a given duration while maintaining a desired final energy level.
 However, we observe that the research effort for feedback-controlled charging has remained limited to date.
-The existing works are mostly concerned with the fast charging scenario and employ a restricted number of investigation tools, thus leaving much scope for further research.
+The existing works are mostly concerned with the fast charging scenario and employ a restricted number of investigation tools, thus presenting much scope for further work.